Engineering Inspector I/II

 - Working with contractors and other utilities to assure the job is performed properly, including checking to avoid conflicts with other facilities.

-- Writing a variety of reports, including daily and monthly progress reports, completion, and testing reports.
+- Writing a variety of reports to include daily and monthly progress reports, completion and testing reports, and photographic documentation.

 - Inspecting the proper restoration of storm drains, culverts, sanitary sewer lines, manholes, and roadways damaged during the installation of water facilities.